Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 # Writing selectors/handlers

-Selectors/handlers are what we provide to our customer to connect our communication ui library with our declarative client(Calling and chat).
+Selectors/handlers are what we provide to our customers to connect our communication UI library with our declarative client(Calling and Chat).

 There are several principles for writing selectors/handlers we exporting from our library, either for perf or code styles: